domvwt/msc-thesis/thesis/thesis-processed.md

 included a XGBoost [@chenXGBoostScalableTree2016], GNN, GAT, and LINE [@tangLINELargescaleInformation2015].

+The GraphSAGE [@hamiltonInductiveRepresentationLearning2017] node embedding framework is among the most popular

 # Dataset

 Training a supervised classification model requires access to a dataset